Who am I?

 Find out the must-haves

 Does the author have a strong idea for what a character sounds like?
-Or is there an important twist late on that I should have in mind as I prepare?
-These questions help embed key principles as I first read through the book.
+Or is there an important twist that I should have in mind as I prepare, like Alan Rickman did when playing Severus Snape?
+These questions help embed key principles as I read through the book and get grounded.

 Read it once, read it well